DataDog/documentation/content/integrations/java.md

 * `include` (**mandatory**): Dictionary of filters, any attribute that matches these filters will be collected unless it also matches the "exclude" filters (see below)
 * `exclude` (**optional**): Another dictionary of filters.
 Attributes that match these filters won't be collected

-For a given bean, metrics get tagged in the following manner:
+Tags are automatically added to the metrics based on the MBean actual name and you can also explicitly specify supplementary tags.
+For example, assuming the following MBean is exposed by the application you're monitoring:

     mydomain:attr0=val0,attr1=val1

-Your metric will be mydomain (or some variation depending on the attribute inside the bean) and have the tags `attr0:val0, attr1:val1, domain:mydomain`.
+The example configuration above would create a metric called `mydomain` (or some variation depending on the attribute inside the bean) and have the tags `attr0:val0, attr1:val1, domain:mydomain, simple:val0, raw_value:my_chosen_value, multiple:val0-val1`.

 If you specify an alias in an `include` key that is formatted as *camel case*, it will be converted to *snake case*.
 For example, `MyMetricName` will be shown in Datadog as `my_metric_name`.